-Honda Civic Models:
+Honda Civic Repair and Maintenance

 Damaged engine mounts can lead to vibration and roughness felt in the steering wheel.
 A rattle in the dash and engine area may also be heard.
 Replacement of damaged mounts will commonly correct these issues.

 Honda Civic QuestionsRadio is reading code error.
 What can I do?
 (1 answer)

 It was after the battery was replaced.
 It was working fine before that

 I have recently had the motor mounts all replaced due to rattling but now I have another problem.
 When I put my foot on the gas & then when I take it off the gas, there is this weird clunking noise.
 It's sounds mainly on the passenger side.
 It also seems connected to the fact that when I ...

 When I start the engine it starts rough and when I'm driving in any gear(cvt) transmission the entire car begins to vibrate really badly, I changed the spark plugs, cleaned the mass airflow intake sensor and the throttle body, oil used is 0w-20 for now with 64k on it.
 I noticed when I go down...

 Honda Civic RecallsTail Light Side Marker Lamp Inoperative

 A side marker light inside the rear tail light assembly may be inoperative due to a damaged circuit board.
 Dealers will inspect both the tail light assemblies and replace them as necessary free of charge to resolve the concern.